The Sorcerer's Apprentice

 Description

-“The Sorcerer’s Apprentice” might conjure up images of Mickey Mouse from the Disney film Fantasia, or of Harry Potter.
-As this anthology reveals, however, “sorcerer’s apprentice” tales―in which a young person rebels against, or complies with, an authority who holds the keys to magical powers―have been told through the centuries from classical times to today.
-This collection brings together more than fifty sorcerer’s apprentice stories by a plethora of writers, including Ovid, Sir Walter Scott, and the Brothers Grimm.
-In an extensive introduction, fairy-tale scholar Jack Zipes discusses the significance of the apprentice stories, the contradictions in popular retellings, and the importance of magic as a tool of resistance against figures who abuse their authority.
-Twenty specially commissioned black-and-white illustrations by noted artist Natalie Frank bring the stories to visual life.
+"The Sorcerer's Apprentice" might conjure up images of Mickey Mouse from the Disney film Fantasia, or of Harry Potter.
+As this anthology reveals, however, "sorcerer's apprentice" tales--in which a young person rebels against, or complies with, an authority who holds the keys to magical powers--have been told through the centuries, in many languages and cultures, from classical times to today.
+This unique and beautifully illustrated book brings together more than fifty sorcerer's apprentice stories by a plethora of writers, including Ovid, Sir Walter Scott, and the Brothers Grimm.
+From Goethe's "The Pupil in Magic" to A.K.
+Ramanujan's "The Guru and His Disciple," this expansive collection presents variations of a classic passed down through countries and eras.
+Readers enter worlds where household objects are brought to life and shape-shifting occurs from human to animal and back again.
+We meet two types of apprentice: "The Humiliated Apprentice," a foolish bumbler who wields magic ineffectively and promotes obedience to authority; and "The Rebellious Apprentice" who, through ambition and transformative skills, promotes empowerment and self-awareness.
+In an extensive introduction, esteemed fairy-tale scholar Jack Zipes discusses the significance and meaning of the apprentice stories, the contradictions in popular retellings, and the importance of magic as a tool of resistance against figures who abuse their authority.